Travel around the Atlantic with ease

 - Your Circle Atlantic fare is based on where your journey starts and finishes, the cabin class you choose to fly2 and the distance travelled.

 - Circle Atlantic uses the services of airberlin, American Airlines, British Airways, Cathay Pacific, Finnair, Iberia, Japan Airlines, LAN, Qatar Airways, Royal Jordanian, S7 Airlines, TAM and their affiliates.

 - Choose from three distance-based fares: 17,000 miles, 21,000 miles and 25,000 miles.

 - You may fly up to 16 flight segments on your trip.
 Travel between two airports by surface transportation will count as one flight segment.3

 - Five stopovers are included with the 17,000-mile fare, six with the 21,000-mile fare and seven with the 25,000-mile fare.
 A minimum of two stopovers are required regardless of which fare is chosen.

 - You can book a oneworld Circle Atlantic fare in first, business or economy class.2

 - You may also purchase a Circle Atlantic fare in British Airways' premium economy cabin (World Traveller Plus) for an additional cost.

-- You may return to your point of origin after a minimum of seven days.5
+- You may return to your point of origin after a minimum of seven days.4

 - You have up to 12 months to complete your trip.

-- Your first sector must be booked and ticketed seven days before departure.6
+- Your first sector must be booked and ticketed prior to departure.5

-- Your reservations and ticketing can be handled by any participating oneworld member airline.7
+- Your reservations and ticketing can be handled by any participating oneworld member airline.6

 - At oneworld, we understand that your plans can change.
 That is why your Circle Atlantic fare allows you to alter your travel arrangements before or during your trip.7